danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 experiment and where I see it going.
 The ultimate goal is memory safety in C++, which has become quite the hot topic in the last few months.

-This is a bit of a walk through cor3ntin's fantastic [recent post on C++ safety](https://cor3ntin.github.io/posts/safety/#a-cakewalk-and-eating-it-too).
+This post ended up referring quite a lot to cor3ntin's fantastic [recent post on C++ safety](https://cor3ntin.github.io/posts/safety/#a-cakewalk-and-eating-it-too).
 I agree with a lot of it, and disagree with some of it, and I recommend reading that first if you haven't!